SubhadeepSen/NetBanking-App-NodeJS-Angular7/README.md

 ## Instructions for UI

-- Open command prompt pointing to Message-Queue-Manager-UI directory
+- Open command prompt pointing to BankingApp-UI directory
 - Run ___npm install___ to build the project
 - Run ___npm start___ to deploy the UI application
 - Open __http://localhost:4200/__ to launch the Application